benhorwitz04/Hobart_Basketball_Data_Analysis_Project/README.md

 ### 2) Statistical Identity

-This chapter dives deeper into the numbers behind Hobart Basketball’s performance over the past five seasons, moving beyond individual box scores to uncover consistent program trends.
-By compiling and analyzing key statistical categories, this section aims to reveal Hobart’s core identity on the court, supported by graphics for clearer interpretation.
+Once I established some comfort with the data in the previous section, I took a deeper dive into the numbers behind Hobart’s performance over the past five years.
+I approached this portion of the project with a lot of enthusiasm, ultimately highlighting what I coined as **"Hobart’s Statistical Identity."**

-The data shows that Hobart’s identity is built around physicality, rebounding dominance, and second-chance opportunities.
-The team consistently outperformed opponents in effort-driven categories like rebounding margin, second-chance points, and points in the paint.
-However, the analysis also highlights growth opportunities—particularly in defensive disruption metrics such as steals, blocks, and turnovers forced.
+Moving beyond the traditional box score, I analyzed a wide range of statistical categories across all five seasons to uncover consistent trends.
+It was exciting to discover data that supports Hobart’s identity as an effort-driven and physical program — particularly through metrics such as rebound margin, second-chance points, and points in the paint.
+Additionally, comparing and contrasting the five seasons to rank performance in key categories proved to be especially insightful, particularly when viewed through relative percentages rather than absolute margins.
+This can be observed below with the sample SQL query, and also the colorful table.

-Importantly, seasons with stronger statistical margins often mirrored postseason success, while also underscoring the role of situational execution and chemistry.
-This five-year overview provides a valuable foundation for reflection and strategic refinement as Hobart looks to build on its strengths moving forward.
+Equally important was identifying the areas where there is room for growth.
+Highlighting the metrics that have consistently posed challenges provides a clear opportunity for focused improvement moving forward.

 ```sql
 --- Hobart % margin comparison for each season